Enforce

 | Detection | Yes | Yes | Yes |

-| Policy enforcement | Yes | Yes | No |
+| Policy enforcement | Yes | Yes | No (recorded only) |

-| Code changes | None (DNS only) | npm package | npm package / script tag |
+| Code changes | None (DNS only) | npm package | Same as chosen deployment |

-| Latency | ~1–5ms (edge) | ~5–10ms (server) | Varies |
+| Latency | ~1–5ms (edge) | ~5–10ms (server) | Same as chosen deployment |

-| Custom domains | Yes | N/A | N/A |
+| Custom domains | Yes | N/A | Same as chosen deployment |

-| Response customization | Via policies | Full control | N/A |
+| Response customization | Via policies | Full control | N/A (nothing is applied) |

-| ChatGPT signature verification | Yes | Yes | No |
+| ChatGPT signature verification | Yes | Yes | Yes |

-| WASM detection | Yes (edge) | No | No |
+| WASM detection | Yes (edge) | Yes¹ | Yes |

 Key Features